kornelski/pngquant/lib/MANUAL.md

 ----

-    double liq_get_remapping_error(liq_remapping_result *result);
+    double liq_get_quantization_error(liq_result *result);

-Returns mean square error of remapping (square of difference between pixel values in the original image and remapped image).
+Returns mean square error of quantization (square of difference between pixel values in the original image and remapped image).
 Alpha channel and gamma correction are taken into account, so the result isn't exactly the mean square error of all channels.

 For most images MSE 1-5 is excellent.
 7-10 is OK.
 20-30 will have noticeable errors.
 100 is awful.